DevExpress/devextreme-documentation/api-reference/40 Common Types/13 events/NativeEventInfo/event.md

 ---
 ---
 ##### shortDescription
-Native browser event with additional fields from `EventObject`.
+A native browser event with additional fields from `EventObject`.

 ---
 <!-- Description goes here -->